airbrake/node-airbrake/Readme.md

   // Error has been delivered, url links to the error in airbrake });
 ```

+By default only the errors from the production environment will get reported,
+so make sure to put `production` in your `NODE_ENV`.

 ### Usage with Express

 A custom error handler will need to be set for Express: